-Glen Dowell and Ben Lewis INTRODUCTION Fitting with the theme of this volume, we are interested in explaining firms’ environmental performance, and factors affecting firms’ abilities to improve that performance.
+5. The effect of technology type on the adoption and effectiveness of global environmental standards Glen Dowell and Ben Lewis INTRODUCTION Fitting with the theme of this volume, we are interested in explaining firms’ environmental performance, and factors affecting firms’ abilities to improve that performance.
 We investigate the role of technology as a factor in influencing firms’ environmental strategies.
 We also consider whether a firm’s primary technology type is a moderating factor between its global environmental strategy and its financial performance.
 Much of the prior literature on corporate environmental performance has considered the link between environmental performance and profit (see Orlitzky, Schmidt, and Rynes, 2003 for one of many reviews of this topic).
 If the broad message from the numerous studies of environmental and financial performance is that it can pay to be green (or perhaps, that it does not have to cost to be green), the bigger question that remains may be ‘when does it pay to be green?’
 Embedded in that question, we believe, is the question of which organizations will have a greater ability to improve their environmental performance, and what role does a firm’s industry and core technology play in its ability to improve its environmental performance (Schaltegger and Synnestvedt, 2002).
 We argue that understanding environmental performance is, by itself, important for organizational scholars.
 That is, we need to understand the factors that affect environmental performance regardless of the link between financial performance and environmental factors.
-Margolis and Walsh (2003) argue forcefully for this perspective, as they suggest that the emphasis on understanding how social responsibility affects profit ‘leaves unexplored...
+Margolis and Walsh (2003) argue forcefully for this perspective,...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.